Skip to content

 Convene with other attendees looking to find writing community.
 This semi-structured session will invite writers to meet one another and encourage writing together.
 Pair this session with the intensive’s flexible writing blocks or join to find other writers in search of a long-term writing circle.

-Interactive Webinar: Beyond Citation Managers – Library Resources for Dissertation Writers
+Interactive Webinar: Multimodal Library Resources for Dissertation Writers

-Focusing on specialized tools, programs, and resources beyond citation managers, this interactive webinar invites librarians to showcase offerings from the UW Libraries relevant to dissertation writers across fields.
-In addition, presenters and audience members alike will be invited to discuss tools and questions based on their own experiences and perspectives.
+Focusing on specialized tools, programs, and resources beyond citation managers, this interactive webinar invites librarians to showcase offerings from the UW Libraries supporting multimodal scholarship across fields and disciplines.
+In addition, presenters and audience members alike will be invited to discuss tools and questions based on their own experiences, perspectives, and aspirations.

 Best suited for: Writers in the mid- to end-stage of their doctoral degree